Friday 22 July 2022, 8pm

 A celebration of radical creativity rooted in ideas of protest, gender, race, ecology and resistance, Sound Within Sound is an energetic reappraisal of twentieth-century classical music that opens up the world far beyond its established centres, challenges stereotypical portrayals of the genre and shatters its traditional canon.

-Kate Molleson is a journalist and broadcaster and one of the UK’s leading commentators on contemporary classical music.
-She presents BBC Radio 3’s New Music Show and Music Matters, and her articles are published in the Guardian, the Herald, BBC Music Magazine, Opera, Gramophone and elsewhere.
-Having grown up in Scotland and the far north of Canada, she studied clarinet performance at McGill University and musicology at King’s College London.
+KATE MOLLESON is a journalist and broadcaster who presents BBC Radio 3’s New Music Show and Music Matters.
+Her documentaries (BBC Radio 4, BBC World Service) have investigated music in Greenland, opera in Mongolia, lost recordings of Arabic classical music and the Ethiopian nun/pianist/composer Emahoy Tsegué-Maryam Guèbrou.
+Her articles are published in The Guardian, The New Statesman, Prospect, The Herald, BBC Music Magazine, Opera, Gramophone and elsewhere.
+She grew up in various parts of Scotland and the north of Canada and studied clarinet performance at McGill University (Montreal) and musicology at King’s College London.
+Her book Sound Within Sound, a global history of radical composers in the 20th century, was published by Faber in 2022.
 She lives in Edinburgh.

 Peggy Seeger is a totally unique artist who has carved a special place in the folk revival of both the UK and the USA.
 Now in her mid-80s, her light burns as brightly as ever, still touring her legendary live performances that might include an unaccompanied traditional ballad, followed by an anecdote from her remarkable life, before launching into a topical song about drugs, war, hormones, politicians, unions, women, love or ecology.